-

 The Federation Cynologique Internationale (FCI), the international dog registry, recognized the Neapolitan Mastiff in 1949.
 Jane Pampalone is credited with bringing the first Neapolitan Mastiff to the United States in 1973.
 But, it’s important to note that Italian immigrants may have brought some dogs over as early as the 1880s.

-The Neapolitan Mastiff Club of America, the first national breed club for the Neapolitan Mastiff, formed in 1973.
+The Neapolitan Mastiff Club of America, the first national breed club for the Neapolitan Mastiff, was formed in 1973.
 The United States Neapolitan Mastiff Club and the American Neapolitan Mastiff Association formed in the 1990s.
 The American Kennel Club recognized this dog breed as a member of the Working Group in 2004.

 Their guardian background makes them naturally protective of their families and suspicious of strangers.
 Even after you welcome a stranger, a Neapolitan Mastiff may remain aloof until they get to know them.
 They don’t tend to bark a lot.
 But, you’ll know when they do because they have a deep, booming bark.

 Socialization and training are important for any dog breed, but it is especially important for dogs with protective instincts.
 Although the Neapolitan Mastiff is typically not aggressive unless they’re given a reason to be, a poorly socialized dog with guardian and protective instincts can easily become territorial and view strangers as threats.
+Poor socialization and training are common causes of aggression in dogs.

 Neapolitan Mastiffs are moderately adaptable dogs.
 They do better in larger homes with fenced-in yards that give them clear property boundaries they can patrol.
 They can adapt to apartment living as they are generally calm indoors and don’t require a lot of exercise.
 But, they are big dogs that like to sprawl and stretch out.
 They will have no issues knocking over stuff or even moving your furniture in order to find a comfortable place to rest.

 Reputable breeders will screen their stock to avoid passing genetic conditions on to puppies.
 So, make sure you ask the breeder about the genetic and health history of both of the parents.
 You can also ask to see any relevant health clearances or test results that are available.
-Grooming these dogs properly and caring for their wrinkles can help prevent skin issues and irritation.
+The United States Neapolitan Mastiff Club recommends a cardiac exam, an elbow evaluation, a hip evaluation, and an ophthalmologist exam.

 The Neapolitan Mastiff is a big dog with a strong will.
 Although they love their owners and are eager to please them, they can also be stubborn and will often push the boundaries to see what they can get away with and whether you really mean what you say.